-Herbology may be introducing itself to consumers this month with its collection of ultra-pure extracts for the new G Pen Gio vaporizer, but the brand has been well-known to medical researchers–and the developers of the Gio–for years.
+Herbology may have recently introduced itself to consumers with its collection of ultra-pure extracts for the new G Pen Gio vaporizer, but the brand has been well-known to medical researchers – and the developers of the Gio – for years.

 Established in 2011, Herbology is a pioneer in testing and analyzing cannabinoids.
 The company is working to develop pharmaceutical-grade medications for researchers and hospitals, and its analytics lab helped G Pen ensure that its Gio design components were safe.

 “Although we are making consumer goods as part of our business plan, our intention is to further science and medicine by using cannabis,” says Ryan Littman, Herbology’s chief operating officer.

 Littman says the goal is to manufacture the medicines used in clinical studies, and Herbology already has partnerships with several California hospital groups to develop plans for eventual cannabis clinical trials and efficacy studies.
 Meanwhile, consumers can benefit from its naturally extracted, rigorously tested, rich-tasting oils in a variety of THC and CBD formulations.